When Eric Bandholz couldn’t grow a beard at his corporate bank job, he quit and built a men’s grooming company.

 Beardbrand is meticulous with tracking how they drive traffic to their site.

-In fact, each video has a shortened URL in the video description which links to a relevant product mentioned in the video.
+In fact, each video has a shortened URL in the video description, which links to a relevant product mentioned in the video.

 If you click on one of their links, you can see their tracking down to the video the user came from.

 Tracking referral traffic is an effective strategy because it informs you of whether it’s worth promoting on other channels like paid.
-Plus, you get data on which videos drives revenue—giving you more insight into what content to create in future.
+Plus, you get data on which videos drive revenue—giving you more insight into what content to create in the future.
 (More on that in Strategy 8: Promote Popular Content with Facebook Ads.)

 Action item.
 Create video content for your best-selling products.
 Then, repurpose those videos on your site where relevant.
 Lastly, track all referral traffic—and then double down on what works.

 As of writing, Beardbrand has 51,919 backlinks from 1,440 referring domains.

 Granted, many come from PR.
 But we’re not going to focus on that; you know I only want to show you what you can replicate.

 So, here are three unconventional ways Beardbrand builds links and how you can, too.